avarobinson/HCMLFinalProject/README.md

   NOTE: if you are having issues with Yarn, please try -
     MAC: brew install
     PC: choco install yarn
-  3. open up browser window and paste http://localhost:3000.
+  3. open up browser window (please use Chrome) and paste http://localhost:3000.

 To start backend:
   1. switch to a second terminal and navigate to depression-detector